The Fighting Marshal

 The Fighting Marshal is a 1931 American pre-Code Western film directed by D. Ross Lederman and starring Tim McCoy.

 Plot

-Tim Benton (Tim McCoy) is falsely accused of killing his own father and escapes from prison along with brutish Red Larkin (Matthew Betz).
-The fugitives head for the former Benton mine now operated by the villainous John Sebastian (Ethan Laidlaw), where Tim plans to rob the payroll.
-En route, they are discovered by Bob Dinsmore (Anders Van Haden), the new marshal of Silver City, who is killed by Red.
+Tim Benton is falsely accused of killing his own father and escapes from prison along with brutish Red Larkin.
+The fugitives head for the former Benton mine now operated by the villainous John Sebastian, where Tim plans to rob the payroll.
+En route, they are discovered by Bob Dinsmore, the new marshal of Silver City, who is killed by Red.